idaholab/moose/modules/optimization/doc/content/modules/optimization/sqa/optimization_sdd.md

 for the {{module}} module are on this webpage, accessible through the high-level system links above.
 Each of these systems has a set of defined polymorphic interfaces and are designed to accomplish a specific task within the simulation.
-The design of these systems is solid and is managed through agile methods and ticket request system either on GitHub (for MOOSE) or on the defined software repository for this application.
+The design of these systems is solid and is managed through agile methods and ticket request system on the [MOOSE GitHub repository](https://github.com/idaholab/moose).
 !template-end!